loda-lang/loda-programs/programs/oeis/list2.md

 * [A220083](http://oeis.org/A220083) ([L13 program](A220083.asm)): a(n) = (15*n^2 + 9*n + 2)/2.
 * [A220084](http://oeis.org/A220084) ([L14 program](A220084.asm)): a(n) = (n + 1)*(20*n^2 + 19*n + 6)/6.
 * [A220104](http://oeis.org/A220104) ([L07 program](A220104.asm)): n appears n*(n+1) times.
+* [A220147](http://oeis.org/A220147) ([L21 program](A220147.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or diagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 n X 2 array.
 * [A220154](http://oeis.org/A220154) ([L21 program](A220154.asm)): Number of 2 X n arrays of the minimum value of corresponding elements and their horizontal or diagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 2 X n array.
 * [A220212](http://oeis.org/A220212) ([L14 program](A220212.asm)): Convolution of natural numbers (A000027) with tetradecagonal numbers (A051866).
 * [A220236](http://oeis.org/A220236) ([L15 program](A220236.asm)): Binary palindromic numbers with only two 0 bits, both in the middle.